pruthvikp/pruthvikp/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in Machine Learning and Web Development.
 Here's a bit about me:

 ## 🚀 About Me
-- **🌱 Currently learning:** Web development, specifically focusing on enhancing my knowledge in React,HTML, CSS, and JavaScript.
+- **🌱 Currently learning:** Web development, specifically focusing on enhancing my knowledge in MERN stack.
-- **👨‍💻 Experienced in:** Python, C, SQL, JavaScript, Data Structures and Algorithms, Machine Learning, Deep Learning, Data Science, NLP, and Web Development.
+- **👨‍💻 Experienced in:** Python, C, SQL, JavaScript, Data Structures and Algorithms, Data Science, Machine Learning, Deep Learning, NLP, and Web Development.

 Here’s the updated content for your GitHub README: